zackees/webseed/README.md

 This project will allow you to place mp4 content in a folder and have a webtorrent enabled video site generated.

+The workflow looks like this:
+  * ssh into the running instance
+  * upload content to `/var/data/content`
+  * wait for website assets to be generated.
+  * open up the file that ends in *.html for the generated video pages

 # Usage

   * Installation